shubhamdp/esp-rainmaker/examples/matter_light/README.md

 chip-tool any command-by-id 0x131bfc00 0x0 '"<user-id>::<secret-key>"' 0x7283 0x0
 ```

 The device/node should now be associated with the user.
+*Note:* The user node association process needs to be done in one minute otherwise the request will time out and the process has to be repeated again.

 ### 2.2 Device console